ayushgupta9198/Text-summaraisation/README.md

 # Text-summaraisation

-Long text to simple and summarise text conversion
+Long text to simple and summarise text conversion based on the number of lines you want in the final content.